The Curriculum intent for Archbishop Blanch School is to create:

 We offer a very broad KS3 Curriculum covering 12 subjects meeting all the national curriculum requirements.
 This is taught in 25 hours of contact time each week.

-For students who are behind in their SAT and / or significantly below their chronological reading age, additional support is provided through withdrawal to enable them to rapidly catch up.
+Students who did not attain the expected standard, or who are significantly below their chronological reading age, are given additional support is to enable them to rapidly catch up.

-PSHCE occurs when the normal lesson timetable is suspended and takes place once a week.
-This time allows students to learn in different ways and frequently with external providers and a range of students.
+PSHCE takes place for one hour a week with form tutors.
+This time allows students to learn in different ways and to interact frequently with external providers.
 These sessions cover subjects such as Staying Safe, British Values, Study Skills, Pathways and Work-ready Skills and RSE.

-In Year 9 students begin to specialise to provide them with the opportunity to deepen their knowledge and understanding of the subjects they will choose to study to GCSE level.
-They will mainly embark on the examined course at the start of Year 9.
+We offer students a 3 year Key Stage 3 programme that gives a broad and balanced approach to the curriculum.
+In Year 9 there will be some opportunity to begin GCSE studies in core subjects.
+All students will be given the opportunity to deepen their knowledge and understanding of the subjects they will choose to study to GCSE level.
 This curriculum is taught in 25 lessons each week, each lesson lasting 60 minutes.

 In some years, for those pupils for whom GCSE’s are not appropriate, a mixture of Functional Skills, extra literacy and numeracy and Prince’s Trust is offered.